 Parma and San Daniele don’t have to be the only prosciutto Crudo producers that are protected

 There are actually 10 Italian regions that bear the “D.O.P.” designation to preserve cured ham.
 What about the rest?
 Prosciutto di Modena, Toscano and Veneto (Berico–Euganeo), Carpegna and Norcia, Sauris and Cuneo and the speck from Alto Adige.
 So many delicious options… yum!

-Prosciutto crudo and parma ham are better for you then you think
+Prosciutto Crudo and parma ham are better for you than you think

 Prosciutto di Parma is a two-inch slice, which equals about one ounce.
 It has 75 calories, 6g protein, 6g fat, and 2/3 of the “good” unsaturated type.
 It is especially rich in free amino acids which are a quick-metabolizing form of protein.